juxor/afaq/markdown/secG3.md

 property question involved in theft."_ [**Op.
 Cit.**, no. 172, p.
 7]

-It comes as no surprise to discover that Tucker translated Proudhon's **What is Property?** and subscribed to its conclusion that _"property is robbery"_!
+It comes as no surprise to discover that Tucker translated Proudhon's **What is Property?** and subscribed to its conclusion that _"property is theft"_!

 This opposition to the _"land monopoly"_ was, like all the various economic proposals made by the individualist anarchists, designed to eliminate the vast